 While they're not absolute essentials, dishwashers are convenient and they save you valuable time and effort in the kitchen.
 Instead of washing and drying each item individually, you simply spend a small amount of time loading and unloading, while the dishwasher does the bulk of the work for you.
-Choosing the right model and keeping it well maintained also ensures that your kitchenware is hygienically clean.
+Choosing the right model and keeping it well maintained also ensures that your kitchenware is sanitary.
 Lastly, studies show that using a dishwasher, contrary to popular belief, actually saves water and energy, providing you opt for an energy-efficient model and use it properly.
 Lowered water and energy consumption helps to lower your home's carbon footprint and allows you to run a greener home.
-Even if you're not overly concerned about lessening your environmental impact, choosing an energy-efficient dishwasher is still a good investment, as it helps you save money by reducing the cost of your utility bills because of your lessened use of water and power.
+Even if you're not overly concerned about lessening your environmental impact, choosing an energy-efficient dishwasher is still a good investment, as it helps you save money by reducing the cost of your utility bills because of your low use of water and power.

 There's a range of models to choose from, including tabletop, freestanding and integrated, and you also need to decide on which interior you prefer.
 Other key considerations include the efficiency, load flexibility and user-friendly features.
 Remember to consider the type and quality of the warranty and customer support.
 The best dishwashers feature adjustable racks, multiple arms, energy-saving features and multiple cycle options, providing a high degree of versatility and user control.

 To cut down on energy use in your kitchen even more, you can complement your dishwasher with energy-efficient induction cooktops, side-by-side refrigerators and washing machines.
-These special appliances allow you to improve the overall efficiency and versatility of your kitchen, while reducing your energy consumption.
+These appliances allow you to improve the overall efficiency and versatility of your kitchen while reducing your energy consumption.
 To further save and go even greener, you can select from a range of small smart appliances, including microwaves, slow cookers and coffee makers.

 How It All Works